-Democrats want access to Trump's phone calls with Russia's Putin, others: Schiff
+Trump-Putin phone calls in U.S. Democrats' sights: Schiff

 “I think the paramount need here is to protect the national security of the United States and see whether in the conversations with other world leaders and in particular with Putin that the president was also undermining our security in a way that he thought would personally benefit his campaign,” Democrat Adam Schiff said on NBC’s “Meet the Press.”

+Joe Biden is a leading candidate in the race to challenge Trump in the November 2020 presidential election.

+The complaint said White House lawyers directed that an electronic summary of the call, which was released to the public on Wednesday, be moved from the place where such things are usually kept to a secret server reserved for covert matters.

-“If there’s an effort to hide those and cover those up, yes we’re determined to find out.”
+“If those conversations with Putin or with other world leaders are sequestered in that same electronic file that is meant for covert action, not meant for this, if there’s an effort to hide those and cover those up, yes we’re determined to find out,” Schiff said on NBC.

-Reporting by Doina Chiacu; Editing by Lisa Shumaker
+Reporting by Doina Chiacu and David Morgan; Editing by Lisa Shumaker